Kevin G. Mierzwa

 Principal / Detroit Metro Office

-Kevin has become known for increasing the value of companies by building highly effective intellectual property portfolios.
+Kevin is known for increasing the value of companies by building highly effective intellectual property portfolios.
 Whether start-up or Fortune 500, Kevin helps companies tactically use patents and trademarks in obtaining financing, licensing competitors, finding strategic partners, and blocking competitors.
 Valued for his out-of-the-box thinking, Kevin harnesses the power of brainstorming sessions to develop strategic domestic and international IP portfolios.
-He is also dedicated to ongoing education regarding the law and how it impacts each of his client’s often specific long- and short-term objectives.
+He is also dedicated to ongoing education regarding the law and how it impacts each of his client’s specific long- and short-term objectives.

 Recipient of the Patent Buddy’s Top 2% Patent Prosecution award, Kevin has counseled high-profile and technically savvy companies to develop and maintain strong IP positions.
 Kevin also advises start-up companies on reaching the next levels of financing and investment through the creation of strong IP portfolios.
 Kevin is highly adept in managing his client’s global legal needs by leveraging Harness Dickey’s extensive network of proven international partners worldwide.

 Carefully managing and protecting intellectual property resources should be an important goal from start-ups to Fortune 500 companies.
 Typical brainstorming is used in a product development scenario, but oftentimes development engineers and management do not fully explore less obvious ways to increase the value of the new product and intellectual capital.

 No one wants to leave valuable intellectual property rights on the table, which is why Kevin often engages in IP brainstorming sessions.
 An IP plan resulting from a brainstorming session can offer a valuable way for stakeholders to expand the portfolio to cover future products, as well as develop strategies to block others from using alternatives.